Downtown Seattle rally draws hundreds of pro-Palestinian protesters

 After speeches, around 2 p.m., the crowd marched up Pine Street as leaders led chants such as “From the river to the sea, Palestine will be free,” “Long live the intifada” and “Palestine is our demand, no peace on stolen land.”
 Marchers then turned south on Fifth Avenue and made their way through downtown, stretching more than three city blocks at a time.

-Alon Lapid, a spokesperson for the University of Washington chapter of Students United for Palestinian Equality and Return, said the message of the event was to “show solidarity with the Palestinian people,” who he said have been subject to “a colonial and apartheid regime occupation for over 75 years, who are fighting for their very right to call themselves Palestinians, to not live in refugee camps, and to not currently be massacred … by the millions in Gaza, which currently is deprived of electricity, water and basic medical attention.”
+Alon Lapid, a spokesperson for SUPER-UW, said the message of the event was to “show solidarity with the Palestinian people,” who he said have been subject to “a colonial and apartheid regime occupation for over 75 years, who are fighting for their very right to call themselves Palestinians, to not live in refugee camps, and to not currently be massacred … by the millions in Gaza, which currently is deprived of electricity, water and basic medical attention.”

 Lapid said he hoped the rally would raise awareness about support that the U.S. government and local institutions like the UW are giving to the Israeli government.